msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/README.md

 8. Wait for the process to complete.
 9. Access admin page of Blynk local server at https://127.0.0.1:9443/admin (Admin Email is: admin@blynk.cc  Admin Password: 12345)
 10. Super easy.
 Isn't it?
-11. Report any error if you encounter while using this script at here: [Report Issue](https://github.com/msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/issues/new)
+11. As usual, report any error while using this script: [Report Issue](https://github.com/msanaullahsahar/Blynk-Local-Server-Auto-Installer-For-Windows-OS/issues/new)